Last Updated on December 18, 2020 by The ‘Noms.

 The Old Fashioned uses a uniquely American spirit, bourbon, as its base spirit.
 Bourbon also is a great spirit to use for fall drinks, its rich notes of vanilla and caramel working really well with fall flavors.
 A bit heavier than light spirits like gin, bourbon can make a drink that is smooth and sippable while spreading a nice warmth.

 For our Maple Old Fashioned, the bourbon is paired up with the maple syrup.
-Together they make a delicious combination of sweet, toasty flavors that works really well.
-This Maple Cocktail is a not miss.
+Together they make a delicious combination of sweet, toasty flavors that work really well.
+This Maple Old Fashioned Cocktail is a not miss.
+Also try our Cranberry Rosemary Old Fashioned, Smoked Cherry or our Peanut Butter and Jelly Old Fashioned!

 A true Old Fashioned cocktail recipe has to have bitters, as bitters serve as the salt and pepper for a bartender.
 Made by infusing spices, herbs and botanicals in high proof spirits to make a complex flavor.
 Also, bitters can give a drink a whole new characteristic and layer of flavor that can make a drink come alive.

 A few dashes of bitters really pulled out the hints of spice from the bourbon while adding in a rich complex characteristic.
-We garnished the drink with one of our Brandied Cherries and a fresh orange peel which adds a nice perfume to each sip.
+We can garnish the drink with one of our Brandied Cherries and a fresh orange peel which adds a nice perfume to each sip.
+Try some other fall and winter cocktails like our Blizzard or Apple Cider Manhattan.

 We really loved the way the Maple Old Fashioned sweet and spice, richly complex and delightfully boozy, too.
 Also, we think it will be perfect for gathering friends and family to sip while you ponder that next piece of pie!
-Cheers to this maple cocktail, you could also try this out as maple whiskey on the rocks with some bitters!
-Check out another flavored Old Fashioned, with this Pine version!
+Check out another flavored Old Fashioned, with this Pine Old Fashioned!
+Also, try our Bourbon Bacon Cinnamon Rolls, they go great with this recipe!

 Cheers!